kcp-dev/kcp/docs/content/concepts/braindump.md

 implemented, airbag permission management is implemented the same way as in Kubernetes.
 The big difference to Kubernetes is that one instance of KCP, we call that one shard in this context, can host an arbitrary number of workspaces, each being logically independent.
-ChatGPT

 If you look on one shard, one instance of KCP and a number of workspaces hosted by that shard.
 Between workspaces, there can be interactions.
-Interactions in the sense of one workspace can export APIs and another workspace can bind to those APIs, because it export an API binding.
+Interactions in the sense of one workspace can export APIs and another workspace can bind to those APIs.
 And the objects to define those two concepts in KCP are named like that, API export and API binding.
 With a small number of exceptions, everything in KCP is implemented using those API export, API binding concepts.
 Even the workspace concept itself is based on an